 Welcome from the Headteacher

-Welcome to Hunnyhill, a Community two form entry Primary School for children aged 4 to 11.
+Welcome to Hunnyhill Primary and PreSchool, a Community two form entry Primary School for children aged 3 to 11.
 We are a school situated in the centre of the Island with surrounding forest and farmland with a view of Carisbrooke Castle.

 We encourage our children to take risks by trying new things and being confident to ‘have a go’.
 Our children work hard and are happy to share and talk about their learning.